shreesh-pandey/invoice-extractor/project-log.md

 Updated the item extraction logic to check for a line starting with "NAB ".
 If not found, the item value is now defaulted to `"TATES"` instead of being left blank.
 This change ensures consistent Excel output even when the expected item format is missing from the invoice text.

 ---

+### [Date: 2025-04-21]

+**Commit:** Update UI labels and parsers: Rename CVS to Longs Drug, remove Target
+**Description:**
+- Renamed dropdown label "CVS" to "Longs Drug" to reflect correct customer naming.
+- Removed "Target" from dropdown and parser list as it is not used.
+- Parser for "Longs Drug" remains mapped to existing logic originally developed for CVS format.